Motion Sensors Guide 2021

 Let’s review what we’ve learned about motion sensors.

-Now that you know the facts about motion sensors, you might be interested in buying one.
-Let’s quickly walk through the process you’ll need to follow.
+Now that you know the facts about motion sensors, buying one may have sparked your interest.
+Let’s quickly walk through the process you’ll need to follow to decide.

-Decide whether you need a motion sensor: It makes more sense for some people to buy a motion sensor than others.
-If you have security concerns or need to keep an eye on certain parts of your house, a motion detector is probably a good fit.
+Determine whether you need a motion sensor: It makes more sense for some people to buy a motion sensor than others.
+If you need to keep an eye on certain parts of your house, or you have security concerns, a motion detector is probably a good fit.

 Choose a sensor: You can select either a standalone sensor or a sensor associated with a home security system.